-In consultation with the lead sports medicine physician, the athletic training staff and the primary care sports medicine physicians will work together to order additional testing (e.g. imaging, neuropsychiatric testing and referrals) as needed and outline a plan for return-to-learn and return-to-play.
-The primary care sports medicine physicians will supervise stepwise progression to recovery.
-The final decision for return-to-learn and return-to-play rests with lead sports medicine physician and is unchallengeable.
-In certain cases, such as extensive travel, the lead sports medicine physician will be available by phone to assist the athletic training staff with decisions regarding the need for urgent evaluations.
+In consultation with the head sports medicine physician, the athletic training staff and the sports medicine physicians will work together to order additional testing (e.g. imaging, neuropsychiatric testing and referrals) as needed and outline a plan for return-to-learn and return-to-play.
+The sports medicine physicians will supervise stepwise progression to recovery.
+The final decision for return-to-learn and return-to-play rests with the head sports medicine physician and is unchallengeable.